 An on-location workshop for up to 5 participants.
-Tickets will go on sale on 7 August.

 This will be a two-part night landscape and astrophotography workshop situated on the Dorset Coastline.
 It will be led by Ollie Taylor, creator of the very first landscape astrophotography workshops in Europe, now running since 2013.
 Ollie is considered one of the pioneers of nightscape photography within the UK, he is widely published and helped to take the genre mainstream towards the start of the current decade.

 Part 1 will be an on-location course to teach the basic techniques for nightscape photography, focusing, camera settings, composition and some advanced field work techniques.